ZoneMinder/zmNinja/docs/obsolete-SSL-Configuration.md

 If you have used 'make-ssl-cert' or a similar tool that automatically generates the cert for you, its very likely you have certificate that uses the 'unix hostname' of your server.
 That will not work.

-Assuming you are usin apache and have SSL enabled, here is how to regenerate the certs
+Assuming you are using apache and have SSL enabled, here is how to regenerate the certs

 This will create a self-signed certificate/key pair and store it in /etc/apache2/ssl (you may have to create that directory, or store it elsewhere)